filadog/TinyClicker/README.md

 ## TinyClicker

-A simple background autoclicker for the Tiny Tower game.
-TinyClicker implements pattern matching and OCR to help you automate the grind of rebuilding your Tiny Tower on desktop.
-Work in progress.
+A simple background autoclicker for the Tiny Tower game tailored for the greedy Golden Tickets collectors.\
+TinyClicker implements pattern matching and OCR to help you automate the grind of rebuilding your Tiny Tower.

+##

 ![tinyclicker_png2](https://user-images.githubusercontent.com/51026900/174921574-5e6b74a7-d3b1-4d8e-a21f-95d65431b792.png)

+##

-#### Platform: Windows 7 (x64/x86) or later versions
+#### Platform: Windows 7 (x86/x64) or later versions
 ### Supported Emulators:
 - LDPlayer 4.x
 - BlueStacks 5.x